 Because irradiation may not result in outright mortality, inspectors may encounter live but non-viable Aspidiotus destructor (eggs, nymphs or adults) during the inspection process.
 This does not imply a failure of the treatment.

-The Technical Panel on Phytosanitary Treatments (TPPT) based its evaluation of the treatment on the researchers reported by Follett (2006) and additional raw data, which determined the efficacy of irradiation as a treatment for this pest on Curcurbita moschata (Duchesne), and of Khan et al. (2016) which determined the efficacy of irradiation as a treatment for this pest in Mango plantlets.
+The Technical Panel on Phytosanitary Treatments (TPPT) based its evaluation of the treatment on the researchers reported by Follett (2006) and additional data, which determined the efficacy of irradiation as a treatment for this pest on Cucurbita moschata (Duchesne), and of Khan et al. (2016) which determined the efficacy of irradiation as a treatment for this pest in Mango plantlets (Mangifera indica L.).

-The efficacy of the schedules was calculated based on data from two researches: in Follett (2006), a total of 28989 adult females with eggs treated with no F1 generation adults with eggs; the control was 19528 F1 adult females with 1677 adults irradiated; in Khan et al. (2016), a total of 51101 adult females with eggs treated with no F1 generation adults with eggs; the control was 19528 F1 adult females with 1677 adults irradiated
+The efficacy of schedule 1 was calculated based on a total of 28989 gravid females treated with no development of F1 generation gravid females (Follett 2006).

+The efficacy of schedule 2 was calculated based on a total of 42005 gravid females treated with no development of F1 generation first-instar nymph stage (Khan et al. 2016).

+This number is based on 51101 gravid females, corrected for overall F1 generation first-instar nymph stage control mortality of 17.8% according to the dose response test data.

-Extrapolation of treatment efficacy to all fruits vegetables and ornamental plants was based on knowledge and experience that radiation dosimetry systems measure the actual radiation dose absorbed by the target pest independent of host commodity, and evidence from research studies on a variety of pests and commodities.
+Extrapolation of treatment efficacy to all hosts was based on knowledge and experience that radiation dosimetry systems measure the actual radiation dose absorbed by the target pest independent of host commodity, and evidence from research studies on a variety of pests and commodities.
 These include studies on the following pests and hosts: Anastrepha fraterculus (Eugenia pyriformis, Malus pumila and Mangifera indica); Anastrepha ludens (Citrus paradisi, Citrus sinensis, Mangifera indica and artificial diet), Anastrepha obliqua (Averrhoa carambola, Citrus sinensis and Psidium guajava); Anastrepha suspensa (Averrhoa carambola, Citrus paradisi and Mangifera indica), Bactrocera tryoni (Citrus sinensis, Solanum lycopersicum, Malus domestica, Mangifera indica, Persea americana and Prunus avium), Cydia pomonella (Malus pumila and artificial diet) and Grapholita molesta (Malus pumila and artificial diet), Pseudococcus jackbeardsleyi (Cucurbita sp. and Solanum tuberosum), Tribolium confusum (Triticum aestivum, Hordeum vulgare and Zea mays) (Bustos et al., 2004; Gould and von Windeguth, 1991; Hallman, 2004a, 2004b, 2013; Hallman and Martinez, 2001; Hallman et al., 2010; Jessup et al., 1992; Mansour, 2003; Tunçbilek and Kansu, 1996; von Windeguth, 1986; von Windeguth and Ismail, 1987; Zhan et al., 2016).
-It is recognized, however, that treatment efficacy has not been tested for all potential fruit, vegetable and ornamental plant hosts of the target pest.
+It is recognized, however, that treatment efficacy has not been tested for all potential hosts of the target pest.
 If evidence becomes available to show that the extrapolation of the treatment to cover all hosts of this pest is incorrect, the treatment will be reviewed.

 References